FOR THE COMMUNITY PURCHASE AND REFURBISHMENT OF

 The pub will offer food and be a place to have a family meal.

-The pub will be inclusion and responsive to the community.
+The pub will be inclusive and responsive to the community.

 Investing in the pub through community shares is about investing in the future of the community and ensuring the community pub is run for the good of everyone.